Verumex/vmx_engineering/content/design_patterns/5-form_objects.md

 ---
 title: "Form Objects"
-metaTitle: "How we use Form Objects"
+metaTitle: "VmX Engineering | Form Objects"
 ---

 Our team has long been sympathetic to the widespread concerns around